Video Link: https://vimeo.com/286855648

-If you have the beginnings of bone loss but not enough to be osteoporosis, you may have a condition called osteopenia.
-As with osteoporosis, there are no physical symptoms.
-Osteopenia can progress to osteoporosis, but with the changes in diet and exercise recommended above, you can slow the bone loss.
-Your doctor will evaluate you to see if you need medication.
+If you are starting to experience bone loss but not enough to be osteoporosis, you might have a condition known as osteopenia.
+Like osteoporosis, there are no outward, noticeable symptoms.
+Osteopenia may progress to osteoporosis, but by eating smart and moving like recommended above, you can impede bone loss.
+Your doctor will determine if you need medication.

 Get an Early Start to Prevent This Nightmare

-Healthy habits as a child or teenager can pay off years down the road with stronger bones.
-Young people can build their bones by eating calcium-rich foods, getting enough vitamin D (through sunshine or diet), and exercising regularly.
+Developing healthy habits early in life can pay significant dividends years down the road with powerful bones.
+Young people can strengthen their bones by eating calcium-rich foods, getting enough vitamin D (through sunshine or diet), and exercising regularly.
 Here are the recommended daily intakes of calcium by age:

 - Under one year: 200-260 mg